garfix/mondriaanimatie/doc/elements.md

 Restrictions

-* A painting has at least two frame-to-frame lines
+* A painting has at least one frame-to-frame line
 * A painting has at least one horizontal and one vertical line
 * There is a minimum distance between two lines
 * There is a minimum distance between a line and the frame parallel to it